jasongrimes/grimesit-mm/_pages/services.md

 ### Databases

-Data is the molten core of a web business, and it needs to be stored and used in a secure and efficient way.
+Data is the core of a web business, and it needs to be stored and used in a secure and efficient way.

 An RDBMS like Postgres or MySQL is often a good choice for the core data store, though NoSQL options like MongoDB can have their place.